Sim Game, price, place, relationships, competition

 - sales, financials and profitability

 - game theory

 It is a relatively simple game that can be understood very quickly and played within 30 to 45 minutes.
-It is designed for levels of students from high school students to Master level, and I have played it at the MBA level at the University of Sydney quite successfully.
+It is designed for levels of students from high school students to Master level.

 Although students only have a price decision to make, this generally leads to aggressive competition and erosion of profitability for all players/teams involved.
 This is where the learning outcomes are exposed, particularly for game theory (somewhat like prisoner’s dilemma) – please see below for more information..

 As the instructor, you simply enter the price that each team will set, and the game runs on Excel with the results automatically calculated.
 So there is limited work for you in implementing the results of the game.

 Typically, I found this game very engaging because it is a very competitive game where there is generally only one winner.
 I have structured the pricing mechanism to be very elastic which means that virtually every decision is a win/lose outcome.